Jagdstaffel 35: Personnel

 The squadron had three notable aces serve with it.
 Rudolf Stark was a winner of the Iron Cross; Ludwig Hanstein won the Royal House Order of Hohenzollern.
 Fritz Anders also won the Iron Cross.

+Hitler Deputy Fuhrer Rudolf Hess trained as a pilot and was assigned October 14, 1918 to Jagdstaffel 35 but did not see any action before the end of the war 11 November 1918.

 Aircraft and operations

 Aircraft

 The new squadron apparently began with new Albatros D.IIIs Later, it must have had at least one Albatros D.V, as Staffelführer Hanstein was flying one when he was killed.

-In 1918, the unit upgraded to Fokker D.VIIs, some Pfalz D.XIIs, and some Roland D.Vas.
+In 1918, the unit upgraded to Fokker D.VIIs, some Pfalz D.XIIs, and some LFG Roland D.VIs.

 Operations

 Jasta 35 entered its military service on the Armee-Abteilung B Sector in March 1917, and operated there until July.
 It then transitioned to support of 4th Armee.
-It stayed with 4th Armee until December; during this time, it became part of Otto Schmidt's Jagdgruppe II along with Jasta 7, Jasta 29, and Jasta 33.
+It stayed with 4th Armee until December; during this time, it became part of Otto Schmidt's Jagdgruppe II along with Jasta 5, Jasta 37, and Jasta 46.
 In March 1918, Jasta 35 transferred into Jagdgruppe 8 under Eduard Ritter von Schleich, joining Jasta 23, Jasta 32, and Jasta 59; this meant it also transferred to support of 17th Armee.
 It remained in that support role until September 1918.
 When Jasta 59 moved out of JG 8 and Jasta 34 moved in, the new Royal Bavarian Jagdgeschwader IV was established; Jasta 35 ended its war with this new unit.